dsoellinger/Advanced-Algorithms-and-Data-Structures/1_Basics_of_Algorithm_Theory.md

 #### Worst-case complexity

-A *wort-case complexity* of an algorithm is a function $f: \mathbb{N} \rightarrow \mathbb{R}^+$ that gives an upper bound on the number of elemenatry operations (memory units, ...) used by an algorithm with respect to the size of its input, for all inputs of the same size.
+A *worst-case complexity* of an algorithm is a function $f: \mathbb{N} \rightarrow \mathbb{R}^+$ that gives an upper bound on the number of elementary operations (memory units, ...) used by an algorithm with respect to the size of its input, for all inputs of the same size.

 #### Average-case complexity